Ahmedborwin/Ahmedborwin/README.md

 # My Background

 I studied for an Economics BA.
 After graduation, I became a self-taught System Development in the Legal Tech Sector.
 Over three years of experience working on large projects, dealing with end-to-end development life cycles, strict time constraints, and managing technical and non-technical stakeholders.
 Started offering my services as a consultant/freelancer in 2022 and maintained my business since.
-Money is good, but I need more exciting projects and technology that has the potential to change the world as we know it.
-Plus I like the idea of fully remote work!
+Money is good, but I am drawn to technology that has the potential to change the world as we know it.

 # Why Blockchain